fent/node-ytdl-core/README.md

 * Rentals (if you have access, requires [cookies](example/cookies.js))

 Generated download links are valid for 6 hours, and may only be downloadable from the same IP address.
+Using IPv6 should not cause same IP address limitation.

 ## Handling Separate Streams

 Typically 1080p or better video does not have audio encoded with it.
 The audio must be downloaded separately and merged via an appropriate encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
 Use the `format` objects returned from `ytdl.getInfo` to download specific streams to combine to fit your needs.
 Look at [example/ffmpeg.js](example/ffmpeg.js) for an example on doing this.

+## How does using an IPv6 block help with IP bans?

+When using a single IPv4 address, youtube notices the large amount of trafic and ratelimits the IP.
+With use of IPv6 block we are using millions of IPv6 addresses, therefore lowering the change that YouTube will notice.
+However, YouTube sometimes bans full /64 blocks (explained below), so using /58 or larger is recommended to better avoid getting IP Bans.
+Sometimes when YouTube bans a single IPv6 in a /64 block and we make another more request with the banned IP, it can trigger the full /64 block ban.
+It's very unlikely to happen but using /58 or larger block is still recommended.

 ## What if it stops working?